 In our scheduled, sanitized, climatized, and otherwise engineered lives that bend, block, or bulldoze nature, there is a forgetfulness of this sense of timing that is rooted in natural processes.
 Gardeners become aware, and attuned to it by default.

-Not all gardeners are patient people, and in some situations might be more impatient than some, but along the way… from when that child first digs up a seed to “see if it’s grown yet” to when the old gardener plants a tree he will never see reach its maturity… there is a steady acquisition of this character quality.
+Not all gardeners are patient people, and some might be more impatient than others, but along the way... from when that child first digs up a seed to “see if it’s grown yet” to when the old gardener plants a tree he will never see reach its maturity… there is a steady acquisition of this character quality.
+Nature teaches us patience.

-Some of natures schooling in patience is gentle.
-Waiting through long winters, understanding germination rates and conditions, looking for harvest after a season of weeding, watering, and feeding.
+Some of Nature’s schooling in patience is gentle.
+Waiting through a long winter, observing germination rates and conditions, looking for harvest after a season of weeding, watering, and feeding.

 Other lessons are hard and bitter, but the gardener lives through them to plant another day, another season, and learns a little more of patience and its rewards.

 People who plant things expect an outcome, although they don’t always know what that will be and sometimes receive something very different than they had in mind!

 If you garden you find yourself intrigued by some of the challenges, and looking up close at nature piques one’s curiosity.
 This can lead to all sorts of detours of research and learning, experimenting and observation.
 Rabbit trails of trying new plants or using a reputed method of growing.
 Gardening is full of trials… of the good kind, mostly.